jfsaaved-accenture/java-bootcamp-2025-overview/Java Boot Camp 2025 - Accenture v3.md

 - Think of other ways to solve the problem
 - Upload to your own repository and familiarize yourself with version control
 - Dive deeper into the subject / do your own self study
+- Reach out for any type of questions
 ### **PM Meeting Structure (1 hour)**
-Have others demo assignments and/or what they have learned
+Have participants demo assignments and/or what they have learned - opportunity to practice communication and technical presentation skills with no evaluation/judgement
 ### **GitHub Repository**
 We will use this following repository stored in Github to share problems and solutions - https://github.com/jfsaaved-accenture